-Over the past few years, that thought process has changed.
-As the medical community has come to realize that addiction is a disease and not a “lifestyle,” more attention has been paid on helping those afflicted with addiction, rather than punishing them.
+However, over the past few years, this thought process has evolved.
+The medical community has concluded that addiction is a disease and not a series of bad life choices.
+As a result, more attention has been given toward helping those afflicted with addiction, rather than punishing them.

 Words from an Interventionist